davidbuenov/unreal-smart-cleaner/README.md

 We can select if we want the language in Spanish -lang es or in English by default -lang en By default before removing any folder the user is asked for confirmation.
 We can avoid these questions if we select the param -noverbose.

+## test folders
+In the code you will find some test folder to practise before using it with your real files.

 # videos
 Soon we will have some videos showing how to use it.